nyreehinton/content-ops-starter/content/pages/blog/etf.md

 | CGSM   | Capital Group Short Duration Municipal Income ETF               |
 ```

-## ETF Processing: Primary and Secondary Markets
+<div style="text-align: center">## ETF Processing: Primary and Secondary Markets</div>

 ### Primary Market

-- **Creation Process**:
+*   **Creation Process**:
-  - **Authorized Participants (APs)**, often large financial institutions, work directly with the ETF issuer to create new ETF shares.
+    *   **Authorized Participants (APs)**, often large financial institutions, work directly with the ETF issuer to create new ETF shares.
-  - APs deliver a "creation basket," which consists of the securities underlying the ETF (or equivalent cash).
+    *   APs deliver a "creation basket," which consists of the securities underlying the ETF (or equivalent cash).
 In return, they receive an equivalent number of ETF shares at the net asset value (NAV).
-- **Redemption Process**:
+*   **Redemption Process**:
-  - APs redeem ETF shares by returning them to the issuer.
+    *   APs redeem ETF shares by returning them to the issuer.
 In exchange, they receive the underlying securities or cash at the NAV.
-  - This mechanism ensures the ETF’s supply matches market demand.
+    *   This mechanism ensures the ETF’s supply matches market demand.

 ### Secondary Market

-- **Investors Trading ETF Shares**:
+*   **Investors Trading ETF Shares**:
-  - Retail and institutional investors buy and sell ETF shares in the secondary market through exchanges via brokers, similar to trading individual stocks.
+    *   Retail and institutional investors buy and sell ETF shares in the secondary market through exchanges via brokers, similar to trading individual stocks.
-  - Prices on the secondary market are determined by supply and demand, fluctuating throughout the trading day.
+    *   Prices on the secondary market are determined by supply and demand, fluctuating throughout the trading day.

 ### Arbitrage Mechanism

-- **Role of APs and Market Makers**:
+*   **Role of APs and Market Makers**:
-  - APs and market makers use arbitrage to ensure the ETF's market price aligns with the NAV.
+    *   APs and market makers use arbitrage to ensure the ETF's market price aligns with the NAV.
-  - If the ETF trades above its NAV, APs create shares to increase supply, lowering the price.
+    *   If the ETF trades above its NAV, APs create shares to increase supply, lowering the price.
 If it trades below, they redeem shares to decrease supply, raising the price.

 This dual-market structure ensures liquidity, efficient pricing, and a seamless investment vehicle for a wide range of participants.

 ![](/images/Primary%20Market.webp)